Are you looking for the newest and best investment apps? There is no shortage of apps to help you run your investment empire from your phone.

-Set your worries aside, and let us review the best of the best investing apps, so you can decide which one is the best fit for you.
+Set your worries aside, and let this guide help you decide which one is the best fit for you.

-While most Robo-advisors lock you into their own pre-selected mix of ETFs, M1 Finance is different.
-They offer what they call “pies,” which allows you to create your own portfolio allocations.
-For example, if you are a big fan of Tesla, you can create a pie that includes 25% Tesla stock and 75% of whatever else (diversified ETFs, other individual stocks, etc.)
+While most Robo-advisors lock you into their pre-selected mix of ETFs, M1 Finance differs.
+They offer “pies,” which allow you to create your portfolio allocations.
+For example, if you are a big fan of Tesla, you can make a pie that includes 25% Tesla stock and 75% of whatever else (diversified ETFs, other individual stocks, etc.)

 If that amount of control is too much for you, you can also invest in pre-defined expert pies and still benefit from automatic rebalancing and free ETF and stock trades.